WeiCUI6/CSC148-2018-Winter/README.md

 - Assigments: Two assignments including handouts (starter code) and my solutions

+  (Assignment 2 is much more interesting.
+We basically implemented an AI for the two games, i.e. subtract square and         stonehenge.
+See more details in Assignment/Assignment 2/strategy.py)

 ## License

 All materials are under [Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en).